 Add onion to the same pan; cook and stir 2-4 minutes or until tender.
 Add garlic; cook 1 minute longer.
 Return chicken to pan; stir in tomatoes and olives.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 6-8 minutes or until chicken is no longer pink.
 Serve with polenta.

-Freeze option: Freeze cooled chicken mixture in freezer containers.
+Freeze option: Do not prepare polenta until later.
+Freeze cooled chicken mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in saucepan, stirring occasionally and adding a little water if necessary.
+Prepare polenta as directed.
+Meanwhile, in a saucepan, reheat chicken, stirring occasionally and adding a little water if necessary.
+Serve with polenta.
 Yield: 4 servings.

 Originally published as Chicken Cacciatore with Polenta in Simple & Delicious October/November 2014